Primordial non-Gaussianities with weak lensing: Information on non-linear scales in the Ulagam full-sky simulations: constraints from weak lensing

 Figure \ref{fig:Halobias_fNL} also shows that the impact of $\fNL$ on the halo bias grows with redshift.
 This, however, is an artifact of selection effects induced by a common halo mass cut across all redshifts.
 A halo of $M > 10^{14}\msol$ at $z = 2$ is a significantly rarer structure than a halo of $M > 10^{14}\msol$ at $z = 1$.
 Thus, our fixed mass cut is selecting rarer structures at higher redshift, and therefore the halo bias of the high redshift samples will be larger.

-While it may appear contradictory that we discuss the halo bias in a weak lensing field --- which we describe above as an unbiased, direct tracer of the density field --- this is still consistent with our previous statement that the lensing field is insensitive to the galaxy-halo connection.
+While it may appear contradictory that we discuss the halo bias in a weak lensing field --- which we describe above as an unbiased, direct tracer of the density field\footnote{In practice, intrinsic alignments (see Section \ref{sec:MockMaps}) serve as an analogous ``bias'' term for weak lensing measurements, though some results \citep[\eg][see their Table III]{Secco2022Shear} suggest their impact on the measurements is not yet at a significant level.} --- this is still consistent with our previous statement that the lensing field is insensitive to the galaxy-halo connection.
 On small scales the clustering of matter can be represented as the combination of three halo properties: their spatial clustering, their number density, and their density profiles.
 This is denoted the ``halo model'' approach \citep{Cooray2002HaloModel} and utilizes (among other quantities) the halo bias.
 The galaxy bias and the galaxy-halo connection do not appear in the halo model prediction for the density/lensing field.
 We decompose the signatures of $\fNL$ in the weak lensing field into signatures in the halo mass function and the halo bias, as this can be a more intuitive picture for understanding the physical origin and scale-dependence of the weak lensing signatures.
+For example, the scale-dependent bias in the halo field is equivalent to a squeezed bispectrum in the density/lensing field.
 Both the HMF and the halo bias features discussed above are statistically significant even if we account for cosmic variance, where the latter is generally factors of 3 to 5 larger than the uncertainties shown in Figure \ref{fig:HMF_fNL} and \ref{fig:Halobias_fNL}.